• Proposed

 Threats

 This species is associated with an increasingly threatened Nothofagus forest.
-Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species like Pseudotsuga menziesii (Oregon pine) and cattle farming are a growing threat.
+Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species like Pseudotsuga menziesii and cattle farming are a growing threat.

 Conservation Actions

+As multiple of the known localities of Cortinarius galbus are within protected areas, law reinforcement is important as well as education and awareness about the species.
 The biology of the species (dispersal vector, sporome-forming patterns), its ecology (habitat requirement, host specificity) and how it interacts with its Nothofagus hosts should be better understood.
-Further research is needed to find out whether the species is under-looked or truly rare.
+Further research is also needed to find out whether the species is overlooked or truly rare.

 Use and Trade